Skip to main content

 You should also consider including terms that:

-- prohibit commercial or illegal activity in the property
+• prohibit commercial or illegal activity on the property

 Accessible tenancy agreements

-Your tenants must be able to fully understand your tenancy agreement.
+Your tenants must be able to understand your tenancy agreement fully.

-If you do not make reasonable adjustments for a tenant who has a disability, you may be in breach of disability discrimination law.
+If you do not make reasonable adjustments for a tenant with a disability, you may be in breach of disability discrimination law

 You can use the free tenancy agreement template made by the Department for Communities.